mawills/40k-sim/README.md

 ### (str[]) `BENCHMARKS`:

 **Example: ["T4,3+", "T5,2+", "T6,3+", "T10,2+"]**.
-This is useful for highlighting common or important defensive profiles e.g. `"T4,3+"` to make them easier to see.
+This is useful for highlighting common or important defensive profiles to make them easier to see.
 If `OUTPUT_TYPE` is `"plot"`, any x-axis labels included in this array will be plotted with a vertical line to make them stand out.
 If `OUTPUT_TYPE` is `"table"`, this will highlight any rows with a label in this array.

 ### (bool) `SHOW_SLAIN_MODELS`: